UML Collaboration Diagrams, Free Examples and Software Download

 UML Collaboration Diagrams

-Use a collaboration diagram (collaboration diagram: An interaction diagram that shows, for one system event described by one use case, how a group of objects collaborate with one another.) to show relationships among object roles such as the set of messages exchanged among the objects to achieve an operation or result.
+Use a collaboration diagram (collaboration diagram: An interaction diagram that shows, for one system event described by one use case, how a group of objects collaborates with each other.) to show relationships among object roles such as the set of messages exchanged among the objects to achieve an operation or result.

 UML Collaboration diagrams (interaction diagrams) illustrate the relationship and interaction between software objects.
-They require use cases, system operation contracts, and domain model to already exist.
-The collaboration diagram illustrates messages being sent between classes and objects (instances).
-A diagram is created for each system operation that relates to the current development cycle (iteration).
+They require use cases, system operation contracts, and domain models to exist already.
+The collaboration diagram demonstrates the transmission of messages between classes and objects (instances).
+It is created for each system operation that relates to the current development cycle (iteration).

 UML Collaboration Diagram Symbols

-Edraw is an ideal software to draw UML collaboration diagrams.
+Edraw Max is an ideal software to draw UML collaboration diagrams.